FontBureau/Opentype-1.8-Axis-Proposal/ProposalSummary.md

 **Previous revision date:** N/A

 ## General Technical Information
+**Overview:** **Introduction**

-**Overview:** Type users are familiar with the attributes of a typeface family that combine to make up its appearance.
+Type users are familiar with the attributes of a typeface family that combine to make up its appearance.
 Traditionally, these attributes are available as named and instantiated styles in font families.
 Some of these attributes are already recorded in fonts conforming to the OpenType v1.0 specification, as values in the OS/2 table, and in other tables of the SFNT format in general.

 Today's font families contain instances pertaining to attributes of registered axes of OpenType, like width, weight, and optical size.
-In addition, some existing font families contain instances pertaining to grades, descender length, multiscript font mixing for different vertical proportions, and font families contain instances made for specific output, or with specific data to suite particular platform requirements.
+In addition, some existing font families contain instances pertaining to grades, descender length, multiscript font mixing for different vertical proportions, and font families contain instances made for specific output, or with specific data to suit particular platform requirements.

 This proposal is for a new and more complete set of typographic axes, with a unified value system, concern for non-Latin, responsive typography, compression, and more.
 The registration of a full set of attributes allows type developers to combine the modern, potentially much larger font family into a single file; it allows software developers and educators to have a clearer picture of how typography is shaped by the basic attributes; and it allows type users to control the attributes more precisely, whether that control is programmatic or manual via a user interface.